 New York City area, then you’re already thinking about your future.
 But, if selling your home down the road is in the cards, then you need to remember regarding potential buyers, as well.
-With fruitful reselling in mind, here are some things to consider when it comes to the resale value of your new real estate purchase.
+With fruitful reselling in mind, here are some things to consider regarding your new real estate purchase’s resale value.

 There is a lot of pressure when buying an apartment.
 For many, it is one of the most significant investments they will ever make, so potential buyers are understandably concerned about what lies beneath the surface of the fresh coat of paint and that it’s the right home for them.

 Finding the right building is a complex undertaking, with many considerations.
 Aside from the ones mentioned, you should also see if there is storage space.
 It may not be a deal-breaker, but it is an item that is nice to have and a selling point when you are ready to move.
 These considerations should help you make sure you are getting your money’s worth and ensure that you love your apartment in 10 years just as much as you enjoy it today.